LankeyBoard/RulesGraph/generatedRules.md

 slug: EQUIPMENT

 ruleType: RULE\
 While traveling, it's assumed your pack has all the items you need to get through a normal day.
 This might include a bed roll, some rope, etc. For specific adventuring gear, if you haven't already established that you have the item, you can make a luck test.
 The pass/fail are determined by the GMs judgment of the likelihood of you having the item.
-A mixed result might mean an item that is similar enough to be used in this instance, like a bed sheet instead of rope, or inferior to what you want, a small hatchet instead of a wood splitting axe.
+A mixed result might mean an item that is similar enough to be used in this instance, like a bed sheet instead of rope, or inferior to what you want, a small hatchet instead of a wood splitting ax.

 ### General Difficulty Guidelines